gSchool/mcsp-unit-oop/01-object-oriented-programming/02-this.md

 player.getStarPowerUp();
 ```

-In the procedural example, the object instance is passed _explicitly_ to the `getStarPowerUp` function, but in the object-oriented example, it is passed _implicitly_.
+In the procedural example, the object instance is passed _explicitly_ to the `getStarPowerUp` function, but in the object-oriented example, it is passed _implicitly_ via `this`.
 Without this behavior, we would have to do something like the following:

 ```js
 const player = {